Perineal nerve

 The perineal nerve is a nerve of the pelvis.
 It arises from the pudendal nerve in the pudendal canal.
 It gives superficial branches to the skin, and a deep branch to muscles.
 It supplies the skin and muscles of the perineum.
 Its latency is tested with electrodes.

 Structure

 The perineal nerve is a branch of the pudendal nerve.
 It lies below the internal pudendal artery.
 It accompanies the perineal artery.
 It passes through the pudendal canal for around 2 or 3 cm.
 Whilst still in the canal, it divides into superficial branches and a deep branch.
 The superficial branches of the perineal nerve become the posterior scrotal nerves in men, and the posterior labial nerves in women.
 The deep branch of the perineal nerve (also known as the "muscular" branch) travels to the muscles of the perineum.
-Both of these are superficial to the dorsal nerve of the penis or the dorsal nerve of the clitoris.
+Both of these are superficial to the dorsal nerve of the penis or the dorsal nerve of the scrotum.